 a blood sample is usually drawn at this visit.

-At your second appointment, you will:
+When applicable, at your second appointment, you will:

 - Meet with the genetic counselor as well as a physician with special training